 Figure 2.2: R/C input using a receiver powered from terminal 5V

-Status and Error LEDs Sabertooth 2x10 has three indicator LEDs.
+Status and Error LEDs

+Sabertooth 2x12 has three indicator LEDs.

 The green LED marked Status 1 is used to communicate various information about the current state.
 In most cases Status1 acts as a power indicator.
 In R/C mode, it glows dimly if there is no RC link present and brightly if there is an RC link.
-The green LED marked Status2 is only used in lithium mode.
+The green LED marked Status2 is used in lithium mode.
 It blinks to indicate the number of lithium cells detected.
+Also, when Status2 and Error are flashing at the same time, and you are experiencing no output from the motors, the unit is displaying low voltage mode.
+Charge your

+Status 1 LED on batteries first, and if that does not work, you will need a larger battery.
+Keep in mind that when a lot of current is pulled from a battery, the voltage will drop.
+The more depleted the battery, the worse the voltage drop.
+The Sabertooth will hold the unit in the error state for longer than the battery voltage drops.
+This is to stop the unit from stuttering and gives the user enough time to diagnose the flashing LEDs.
 The red Error LED illuminates if the Sabertooth has detected a problem.
-It will light if the driver has shut down due to a depleted battery or due to overheating or overcurrent.
-If you are using a NiCd or NiMH battery, and commanding an acceleration causes the motor to jerk and the Error LED to flash on and off, the battery is depleted.
-Mounting your Sabertooth 2x10 The Sabertooth is supplied with four mounting holes.
+It will light if the driver has shut down due to overheating or overcurrent.
+Mounting your Sabertooth 2x12 The Sabertooth is supplied with four mounting holes.
 These can be used to attach it to your robot.
 The centers of the mounting holes form a 1.5" x 2" rectangle.
 The holes are .125 inches in diameter.
 The proper size screw is a 4-40 round head machine or wood screw.
 Four 5/8" long machine screws and nuts are included.
 If your robot or device is constructed from insulating materials such as wood or plastic, it may be necessary to mount the Sabertooth on standoffs to allow air to circulate.
 This is shown in Figure 2.3 If your robot or device is constructed from metal, it is usually better to attach the bottom heat spreader of the Sabertooth directly to the frame, without standoffs.
 This will allow your frame to act as a heat sink and will cause the Sabertooth to run cooler.
+If your chassis is grounded, you must insulate the heatsink from the chassis.
 This is shown in Figure 2.4